 Featuring one of the most innovative and comprehensive academic support systems in the nation, Nebraka Athletics is dedicated to helping student-athletes achieve excellence in academics, athletics and life career preparation.

 Tennis player Mary Weatherhold brought home Nebraska's 17th NCAA Today's Top Ten Award, the most prestigious award presented to the best and brightest 10 student-athletes annually.
-Six Husker student-athletes earned academic All-America status in 2014-15, increasing Nebraska's nation-leading total to 320.
-Four Huskers earned first-team Academic All-America honors - Levi Gipson (men's track and field), Shavon Shields (men's basketball), John Welk (men's track and field) and Drew Wiseman (men's track and field).
-Ethan Lottman (men's gymnastics) earned second-team Academic All-America honors and Ryan Boldt (baseball) was a third-team Academic All-American.
+Three Husker student-athletes earned academic All-America status in 2016-17, increasing Nebraska's nation-leading total to 329.
+Three Huskers earned first-team Academic All-America honors - Drew Wiseman (track and field) Carolina Flynn (soccer) and Kadie Rolfzen (volleyball), while Danielle Breen (women's gymnastics) earned second-team Academic All-America honors.
+Wiseman was also named CoSIDA Academic All-American of the Year.

 - Led by a seasoned Senior Associate Athletics Director, 14 full-time staff members are committed to supporting student-athletes to succeed in the degree major of their choosing.